Asymptotic Gaussianity via coalescence probabilities in the Hammond-Sheffield urn: Introduction

 For $\frac {i-1}n \le t \le \frac{i}n$, $i,n \in \mathbb N$, let $S^{(n)}(t)$ be the linear interpolation of $S_i/\sigma_n$ and $S_{i+1}/\sigma_n$.
 Because of \eqref{sigman} and \eqref{asvar}, for all $t\ge 0$,

 Since $(S_n)_{n\in \N_0}$ has stationary increments by construction, this implies the convergence

 The right-hand side is the covariance function of {\em fractional Brownian motion with Hurst parameter \mbox{$H=\tfrac12+\alpha$}}, which is the unique centered Gaussian process with variance function $t^{2H}$, $t\ge 0$, stationary increments and a.s.~continuous paths.
 The processes $S^{(n)}$ are centered as well.
 Thus, in order to prove that $S^{(n)}$ converges as $n\to \infty$ (in the sense of finite dimensional distributions) to fractional Brownian motion with Hurst parameter $H$, it only remains to show that the finite dimensional distributions of~$S^{(n)}$ are asymptotically Gaussian.
 This is provided by \begin{theorem} Let $\mu$ be a probability measure on $\N$ satisfying \eqref{basic} and \eqref{nonlattice}.
 Assume one of the following conditions \ref{theoremmain:A} or \ref{theoremmain:B}: \begin{enumerate}[label=(\Alph*)] \item The colouring $Y$ is given by ~\eqref{Rade}. \item The weights $q_n$ of the renewal measure specified in \eqref{defqn} satisfy the asymptotics \eqref{qas}, and the colouring $Y$ obeys \end{enumerate} Then, for any fixed $d \in \mathbb N$ and fixed $0< t_1 < \cdots < t_{d}^{}<\infty$, the sequence $\left(S_{\lfloor t_1 n\rfloor}, \ldots, S_{\lfloor t_{d} n\rfloor }\right)_{n\in \N}$ is asymptotically Gaussian as $n \to \infty$. \end{theorem} Under assumption \ref{theoremmain:A} of Theorem \ref{mainth}, for each fixed $t > 0$ asymptotic Gaussianity of $S_{\lfloor t n\rfloor}$ as $n\to \infty$ is proved in \cite{HS} via a martingale central limit theorem.
-The computations which ensure the applicability of the martingale CLT are quite subtle and involved; from the very beginning they make substantial use of the specific form \eqref{Rade} of the colouring of the random graph $\mathcal G_\mu$.
-In \cite{HS} it is not explicitly discussed whether these arguments also carry over to $S_{\lfloor t_1 n\rfloor}, \ldots, S_{\lfloor t_m n\rfloor }$.
-However, again thanks to the specific assumption~\eqref{Rade} on~$Y$ one can check that this is indeed the case, thus rendering the asserted asymptotic Gaussianity of the finite dimensional distributions of~$S^{(n)}$.
+The computations which ensure the applicability of the martingale CLT are quite subtle and involved, making substantial use of the specific form \eqref{Rade} of the colouring of the random graph $\mathcal G_\mu$.
+In \cite{HS} it is not explicitly discussed whether these arguments also carry over to the joint asymptotic Gaussianity of $S_{\lfloor t_1 n\rfloor}, \ldots, S_{\lfloor t_m n\rfloor }$ for fixed $t_1 < \cdots < t_m$.
+However, by applying the martingale CLT to linear combinations of these random variables one can check that this is indeed the case.

 Under assumption \ref{theoremmain:B} we give a new, conceptual proof of the asymptotic Gaussianity of the finite dimensional distributions of $S^{(n)}$.
 This proof, which is completed in Section~\ref{secmainproof}, is based on insights into the structure of $\mathcal G_\mu$ which are stated in Section~\ref{secHScoal} and proved in Sections~\ref{Proofprobrel}-\ref{ProofCovest}.
 A key ingredient in the new proof is Theorem~\ref{asGausscolored}, which provides a criterion for the asymptotic Gaussianity in randomly coloured random partitions also in a more general setting.
 Proposition \ref{propYnew}, which is instrumental in the proof of Theorem~\ref{asGausscolored}, is based on Stein's method and yields the closeness of the distribution of $S_n/\sigma_n$ to the standard normal distribution in terms of a bound that involves $\Var \left[Y^2\right]$; this explains the finiteness condition of $\EW\left[Y^4\right]$ in \eqref{fourth}.